TABLE OF CONTENTS

 3. Contents of Part 1.
 The chapters and their subjects are:

 a.
 Chapter 1-0200, Processing Mail.
-This chapter describes the kinds of mail which the DOs, CE2 Units, FABs, and NO receive and how to handle each kind, including priority correspondence.
+This chapter describes the review of electronically imaged mail, which the DOs, CE2 Units, FABs, and NO receive via OIS and how to handle each kind, including priority correspondence.
 It also addresses sorting, recording, and searching for mail, safeguarding Personally Identifiable Information (PII), processing outgoing mail, and the proper handling of returned mail.

 b.
 Chapter 1-0300, Case Creation.
-This chapter describes the contents of new cases and additional new claims, and how to create them as physical files and as electronic records in ECMS.
-Duplicate cases, withdrawn claims, and the deletion of claims from ECMS are also discussed.
-How to determine a new claim’s file date and received date, along with the proper handling of additional new claims received during different stages of the claims process are also described.
-This chapter also discusses the role of Resource Centers in assisting the claimant with the filing of a claim.
+This chapter describes the process for creating new cases in OIS and ECS including guidance regarding the addition of new claims received during the different stages of the claims process.
+This chapter also discusses the role of the Resource Centers in assisting the claimant with the filing of a claim.

 c.
 Chapter 1-0400, Case Maintenance.
-This chapter describes how to maintain case files.
-It includes procedures for dividing file material, reconstructing, and repairing damaged folders.
-It also addresses the FAB docketing process and changes made in ECMS, including a change of address.
+This chapter describes how to maintain case files; existing paper files, hybrid files, and fully imaged electronic files.
+It includes procedures for dividing paper case file material, reconstructing, and repairing damaged folders.
+It also addresses the FAB docketing process and changes made in ECS, including a change of address.
+Finally, it addresses OIS claim maintenance including addressing duplicative documentation, deletions, and splitting documentation.

 d.
 Chapter 1-0500, Transfers and Loans.
-This chapter describes how to send case files between the various offices within the DEEOIC on either a temporary or permanent basis and how to refer case records to the National Institute for Occupational Safety and Health (NIOSH) or to a medical or scientific specialist in NO.
+This chapter describes how staff is to transfer cases between the various offices within the DEEOIC on either a temporary or a permanent basis.
+It also addresses issues relating to the transfer of case records to the National Institute for Occupational Safety and Health (NIOSH) or to a medical or scientific specialist in NO.

 4. Automated Systems Support.
-The work of the M&F Staff is closely tied to the automated systems support functions within the DO, CE2 Unit, FAB, and the NO and some of those functions are referenced in the chapters that follow.
-Specific instructions for using the automated system are set forth in the Energy Case Management System (ECMS) Users Manuals and related policy will be found in EEOICPA PM 2-2000 and 2-2100.
+The work of the M&F Staff is closely tied to the automated systems support functions within the DO, CE2 Unit, FAB, and the NO, and some of those functions are referenced in the chapters that follow.
+Specific instructions for using the automated system are set forth in the Energy Compensation System (ECS) Users Manuals, and related policy will be found in EEOICPA PM 2-2000 and 2-2100.